Reviewing Primo Water (PRMW) and Its Rivals

 |$411.16 million

-Primo Water’s rivals have higher revenue and earnings than Primo Water.
-Primo Water is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Primo Water’s peers have higher revenue and earnings than Primo Water.
+Primo Water is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Primo Water beats its rivals on 7 of the 11 factors compared.
+Primo Water beats its peers on 7 of the 12 factors compared.

 Primo Water Corporation provides pure-play water solutions for residential and commercial customers.
 It offers bottled water, water dispensers, purified bottled water, self-service refill drinking water, premium spring, mineral water, sparkling and flavored water, filtration equipment, and coffee.
 The company offers its products under the Primo, Alhambra, Crystal Rock, Mountain Valley, Deep Rock, Hinckley Springs, Crystal Springs, Kentwood Springs, Mount Olympus, Pureflo, Nursery, Sierra Springs, Sparkletts, Clear Mountain Natural Spring Water, Earth2O, Renü, and Water Event Pure Water Solutions brands in the United States; Canadian Springs and Labrador Source brands in Canada; and Decantae, Eden, Eden Springs, Chateaud'eau, and Mey Eden brands in Europe and Israel.
 The company sells its products through retailers and online at various price points.
 The company was formerly known as Cott Corporation and changed its name to Primo Water Corporation in March 2020.
 Primo Water Corporation was incorporated in 1955 and is headquartered in Tampa, Florida.